 - Your monthly mortgage payment will not increase until your current 2.50% rate rises above 3.54% (because your payment was set at 3.54% to begin with).
 This gives you more payment predictability than if you were only paying the minimum amount.
 In this way, you are benefiting from some of the protection you would have had if you had chosen the fixed rate.
 It’s a good compromise.

 The best part is, every variable-rate mortgage holder can afford to do this.
-I know because the only way to get a variable rate today is to prove to your lender that you can afford to pay a rate of 5.34%, which is the current Mortgage Qualifying Rate that every lender uses to qualify variable-rate borrowers.
+I know because the only way to get a variable rate today is to prove to your lender that you can afford to pay a rate of 5.19%, which is the current Mortgage Qualifying Rate that lender will uses to qualify you.
 As such, setting your mortgage payment based on a rate of only 3.54% should be a snap!